Cases that may be heard in Justice Court include:

 Lowndes County has three justice court judges.
 They are elected to a four year term from their respective districts.
-Chris Hemphill was elected from district one, Ron Cooke from district two and Peggy Phillips from district three.
-A Justice Court Judge has jurisdiction over all civil actions for the recovery of debts or damages for personal property where the principle debt, amount of demand, or the value of the property to be recovered in court does not exceed $2,500.00.
-Justice court judges have jurisdiction over criminal violations in the county in the same manner as the circuit court.
-However, criminal proceedings only occur in the justice court where the punishment does not extend beyond a fine and imprisonment in the county jail.
-No justice court judge may preside over a trial in any situation where there is personal interest.
+Chris Hemphill elected from District One, Ron Cooke from District Two and Peggy Phillips from District Three.
+A Justice Court Judge has jurisdiction over all civil actions for the recovery of debts or damages where the principle debt, amount of demand, or the value of the property to be recovered in court does not exceed $3,500.00.
+Justice court judges have jurisdiction over misdemeanor criminal violations in the county, However, criminal proceedings only occur in the justice court where the punishment does not extend beyond a fine and imprisonment in the county jail.

 Justice court judges are required to hold regular terms of court at times subject to their discretion.
 Judges are required to hold at least one session of court per month, but not more than two, at a reasonable time in a courtroom established by the board of supervisors.